Two Forgotten Apostolic Ordinances of 1 Corinthians 11

 Barnes’ view on head coverings was therefore no different than that of other classic commentators since head coverings being worn in public by women was universal in the civilized world.
 But his commentary I find is the clearest on this chapter, so that is why I am using his.
-In fact, it is so clear that I believe that the chapter will make perfect sense to you as it never has before after you go through it, as long as you are sincere and thorough in your reading it.
+In fact, it is so clear that I believe that the chapter will make perfect sense to you as it never has before, after you go through it, as long as you are sincere and thorough in your reading it.

-Part I is thus on the head coverings, but I continue the commentary after that because Barnes makes some very good points about heresies (Part II) and the Lord’s supper (Part III) which makes these subjects appear much different than we are used to seeing them, and this will lead to reforms to be made as well—all for the purpose of returning to primitive godliness that has not been witnessed since the apostolic days, thus true revival and reformation.
+Part I is thus on the head coverings, but I continue the commentary after that because Barnes makes some very good points about heresies (Part II) and the Lord’s supper (Part III), which makes these subjects appear much different than we are used to seeing them, and this will lead to reforms to be made there as well—all for the purpose of returning to primitive godliness that has not been witnessed since the apostolic days, thus true revival and reformation.

 I encourage you to have a good prayer before we open up God’s Word in this Bible study.